EMAIL YOUR COUNTY COMMISSIONERS

 ENVIRONMENT

-The city of Temple regularly invites residents of all ages to celebrate sustainability and community to promote eco-friendly living, conservation and city beautification.
-Per our own city leadership and our responsibility as a community, we must understand the environmental impact of data centers in our Temple.
-The city has not obtained an environmental impact report and has refused to pause while we find how this will change our community.
+The City of Temple regularly invites residents of all ages to celebrate sustainability and community to promote eco-friendly living, conservation and city beautification.
+Per our own city leadership and our responsibility as a community, we must understand the potential impact of data centers in our Temple.
+The City has not obtained any environmental assessment and has refused to pause while we examine how this may affect our community.

 What Data Centers Cost You